rmsrosa/random_notes/docs/src/probability/bayes.md

     \end{align*}
 ```

-Therefore, it is four times more likely that your friend picked the defective $D_5$-type dice than the normal dice, and, of course, the $D_4$-type dice was surely not picked.
+Therefore, it is four times more likely that your friend picked the defective $D_5$-type die than the normal die, and, of course, the $D_4$-type die was surely not picked.

 ## Monty Hall problem